open-xml-templating/docxtemplater/README.md

 ## Modules

-Functionality can be added with paid modules.
+Functionality can be added with the following paid modules :

 - [Image module](https://docxtemplater.com/modules/image/) to add a given image with the syntax: `{%image}`;
 - [Html Module](https://docxtemplater.com/modules/html/) to insert formatted text in a docx document with the syntax `{~html}`;